hsinyuan-huang/hsinyuan-huang.github.io/_posts/2018-04-02-PhD_Decision.md

 5. General-purpose large quantum computers: ?

 As a result, I believe there is a lot of potential in the intersection of quantum technology and artificial intelligence.
-However, this is a field that not much computer science people is looking into.
+However, this is a field that not much computer science people are looking into.

-+ Most computer science people are absorbed in its field.
-Since under the current regime, people in this field can gain a lot of profit compared to people doing quantum technology.
++ Most computer science people are absorbed in its own field.
+Since currently, people in this field can gain a lot of profit compared to people doing quantum technology.
 + Most computer science people lack the interest and knowledge to conduct quantum technology research since it has a relatively high entry bar.

 <div style="margin-bottom: 0.5cm"> </div>